danielsuo/turkey/README.md

   - Change so that server launches application containers
   - Server should inspect launched containers and parse relevant info
   - Write update function -->
-- Fork / exec / wait new processes
-  - Share memory
-  - NOTE: can work with unmodified programs
 - Update share and write to shared memory
 -
 - Dummy parallel program